nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 A stolen key can alter the DID document in such a way that the attacker can get full control with a new key and can exclude the previous owner from making changes.
 Appropriate measures MUST be taken to keep authentication keys secure.

+The consequences of a theft can be mitigated by making a chain of controllers where each DID Document can only be altered by its controller.
+The root must be in control of its own DID Document, the key for this root should be stored offline (like a vault or offline machine).

-When control over a DID document has been lost, the DID subject will have to have all Verifiable Credentials revoked.
+If no chain is present and control over a DID document has been lost, the DID subject will have to have all Verifiable Credentials revoked.
 Without Verifiable Credentials linked to the DID document, the DID document no longer has any value.
 The DID subject will have to go through the process of reacquiring all Verifiable Credentials for a new DID document.